 Outside the more popular stone bridges over Malwathu Oya and Halpan Oya, ruins of a few other bridges have been discovered.
 There may be many more still undiscovered stone bridges across the unknown ancient routes.

-Ebawalapitiya lies about 9 kilometers off Padeniya on the Anuradhapura road.
+Ebawalapitiya lies about 9 kilometres off Padeniya on the Anuradhapura road.
 According to reference documents, the stone bridge over Deduru Oya lies about 1 km downstream of the ancient Sukara Nijjara (සූකර නිජ්ජර) Amuna built by the king Parakramabahu the Great (1153-1186) before being consecrated as the king.
-Sukara Nijjara Amuna (weir) lies 4 km down stream from the ancient Ridibendi Amuna which has been renovated by D. S. Senanayake when he was the Minister of Agriculture and Lands during 1942–1947.
+Sukara Nijjara Amuna (weir) lies 4 km downstream from the ancient Ridibendi Amuna which was renovated by D. S. Senanayake when he was the Minister of Agriculture and Lands from 1942–1947.